cfsmith1/HCDE310Project/README.md

 1. Course title and course code are not included in the dictionary
 2. Classes that take place in different locations or different times on different days only include the first listed time or place.
-3. Code only scrapes a limited number of classes due to testing stages.

 #### flickr_albums.py
 1. If there are no photos of the classroom on flickr, the it returns None